machdyne/zwolf/README.md

 This repo describes the abstract Zwölf MCU/CPU and will provide specifications and implementations for physical modules. **This project is under active development and is not entirely functional.
 Specifications are subject to change.**

+While the modules are built with a variety of MCUs, FPGAs and memories from various vendors, each module is partially pin-compatible and implements the same code-compatible stack-based CPU and a common interface for control and programming.

 See [this blog post](https://machdyne.com/2024/11/15/zwolf-mcu-platform/) for more details.

 ## Project Components